Mazurel/Modbus/README.md

 Its purpose is to represent response frame.

 - Constructors:
+    - `static ModbusResponse(std::vector<uint8_t> inputData, bool CRC = false)` -
+    Creates Modbus response based on raw bytes and CRC boolean.
+If CRC is ON and the check fails constructor throws exception.
     - `static ModbusResponse::fromRaw(const std::vector<uint8_t>&)` - Creates ModbusResponse from raw bytes
     - `static ModbusResponse::fromRawCRC(const std::vector<uint8_t>&)` - Creates ModbusResponse from raw bytes and checks CRC.
     When CRC is invalid throws InvalidCRC exception.